-The current personal payment rate on One-Parent Family Payment is \leq 203.00.
-The current rate of payment for a qualified child under 12 is \leq 36.
-The current rate of payment for a qualified child over 12 is \leq 40.
-The personal rate of payment can be affected by an additional income from employment or self-employment - see OFP Employment/Self-Employment on following pages.
+The current personal payment rate on One-Parent Family Payment is \in 220.00.
+The current rate of payment for a qualified child under 12 is \in 42.The current rate of payment for a qualified child over 12 is \in 50.
+The personal rate of payment can be affected by an additional income from employment or self-employment - see OFP Employment / Self-Employment on the following pages.